mkdhake2000/mkdhake2000/README.md

 Explore [my repositories](https://github.com/mkdhake2000?tab=repositories) for more projects!

-## 🎓 Education
+## 🎓 Chronicles of Knowledge

-- **M.S(Research){Computer Science and Engineering}, IIT Kanpur**
+- **M.S(Research){Computer Science and Engineering}**
+  - A chapter in my saga at IIT Kanpur
   - Graduation Year: 2024
-  - Relevant Courses: Information Retrieval(CS657), Malware Analysis and Intrusion Detection(CS658), Data Mining(CS685), Introduction to Machine Learning(CS771), ...
+  - Enriching my mind with courses like Information Retrieval(CS657), Malware Analysis and Intrusion Detection(CS658), Data Mining(CS685), Introduction to Machine Learning(CS771), ...

-- **B.E.{Computer Science and Engineering}, PRMCEAM Badnera**
+- **B.E.{Computer Science and Engineering}**
+  - A chapter in my saga at PRMCEAM Badnera
   - Graduation Year: 2021
-  - Relevant Courses: Data Structures and Algorithms, Operating Systems, Computer Organization and Architecture, Computer Networks, Database Management Systems, ...
+  - Enriching my mind with courses like Data Structures and Algorithms, Operating Systems, Computer Organization and Architecture, Computer Networks, Database Management Systems, ...

 <!--
 ## 📊 GitHub Stats